etay1/RateMyProfessor-WebScraper/README.md

 # RateMyProfessor AWS Lambda Function
-Java API for searching Rate My Professor data from all professors on RMP.
-This class can have numerous uses, and can be easily modified for use in your RMP applications.

 ### Getting Started
+The parameter for this function is the RMP ID on the each professor's RMP page.

-The required ID number can be easily obtained by visiting the professor's RMP page
+The required ID number can be easily obtained by visiting the associated page for that professor.

 ```url
 https://www.ratemyprofessors.com/ShowRatings.jsp?tid=307614
 ```

 ### Some Methods

 ```